-After finishing your written assignments, please submit soft copies to both VeriGuide and to the course website.
+After finishing your written assignments, please submit soft copies to both VeriGuide and to the course website (Blackboard).
 Hard copies are not required.
+When you name your files, please indicate the topics that you are responding to.

 The paper should be written in the following format: Double line spacing, Times New Roman, and font 12.